chrislattman/blogging-project/docs/terminal-commands/README.md

 - `gpg -k` outputs all public keys saved in your GPG keyring
     - The GPG keyring is where your GPG public and private keys are stored (kind of like the key ring for your keys)
     - This is where you can see the email address associated with a public key
+- `gpg -a --export <key-id>` exports your own GPG public key in text format
+    - Find your key ID by running `gpg -K --keyid-format=long`
 - `gpg --import <public-key>` imports someone else's public key into your keyring
     - `<public-key>` should be a text file (sometimes ends with `.key` or `.asc`) whose contents begin with
         ```